About the STAR Program

 - Basic Science: In this STAR pathway, clinical fellows (or, in some specialties, residents) pursue PhD graduate work in a basic or computational science with faculty in any department at UCLA including the Samueli School of Engineering or at the California Institute of Technology (Caltech).

-Health Services/Outcomes (PhD): Fellows receive graduate training at the UCLA Fielding School of Public Health or the Pardee Rand Graduate School.
+- Health Services/Outcomes: In this STAR pathway, clinical fellows (or, in some specialties, residents) pursue PhD graduate work with faculty in the UCLA Fielding School of Public Health or the Pardee RAND Graduate School.